 Graduates are qualified to work in a wide range of computer and network infrastructures in small to large-sized enterprises in such positions as: web or software developer; hardware, network, cloud, virtualization technician or engineer; IT support specialist or consultant; help desk, network, or IT project manager; security or forensic analyst; and systems, network or database administrator in all sectors of business, education, manufacturing, healthcare, non-profit, and government.

-The Bachelor of Information Technology can be completed in its entirety at Kent State Stark and online.
+The Bachelor of Information Technology can be completed fully and mostly online.

 The Information Technology major comprises the following concentrations: